abpmsil/abpmsil.github.io/cfp.md

 ## Special Issue

-Best papers will be invited for a special issue along with best papers from sister workshops in BPM: from [AI4BPM](https://sites.google.com/unitn.it/ai4bpm-2023) and [FM-BPM](https://fm-bpm2023.github.io/).
+Best papers will be invited for a special issue along with best papers from sister workshops in BPM: [AI4BPM](https://sites.google.com/unitn.it/ai4bpm-2023) and [FM-BPM](https://fm-bpm2023.github.io/).